When I proposed to my wife, Blue Nile was in its infancy.

 - Some people might not feel as comfortable shopping for a ring online

 All said and done, James Allen has put some great features in place to help ensure your online shopping experience is as thorough as possible.
 And with their guarantee, you can always ship your diamond back if you’re not happy with it.

 If you’re curious about other major diamond and ring retailers, one of the biggest is Blue Nile.
 We reviewed Blue Nile earlier and we suggest you check them out if you don’t find what you like at James Allen.

-And before you go, if you were wondering what the most expensive diamond on their platform is when I was writing this review, it's this $3.2 million rock:
+And before you go, if you were wondering what the most expensive diamond on their platform is when I was writing this review, it’s this $400,000+ rock: